Learning to translate by learning to communicate: Discussion

 However, we do \textbf{not} believe we have shown that I2I-EC will not be useful under slightly different formulations.
 In particular, the image representations may be able to be constrained to be similar to those of the receiver, either during EC or during the initial supervision phase.
 This could be accomplished using an auxillary distance loss, or by normalizing the mean and variance of the representations in both places.

-Further, the image representations we use (from ResNet, \citealp{he_deep_2016}) are not natively sequential, as required by the cross-attention mechanism.
-For this reason, we use a one-layer RNN to ``unroll'' the static embedding into a sequence.
-This RNN-adapter must be trained from scratch.
-In contrast, recent advances in Vision Transformers \citep{dosovitskiy_image_2021} may provide a way to use image representations that are natively sequential.\footnote{These representations would likely still be dissimilar to those produced by the receiver, so some additional adapter layers may be required for the reasons elaborated above.}

-\paragraph{EC Fine-tuning as a General Framework} Lastly, we view EC fine-tuning as a broader framework in which we have tested two distinct formulations \citep{shane_etal_2022}.
+\paragraph{EC Fine-Tuning} Lastly, we view EC fine-tuning as a broader framework in which we have tested two distinct formulations \citep{shane_etal_2022}.
 We will assume that the invariant element of EC is a model's use of discrete, natural-language generations as input to a second model, which must use them to accomplish some task.

-Given this underspecified definition, there are several parameters for choosing an EC-FT framework.
+Given this definition, there are several choice points for applying EC-FT.
 The parameter we explicitly explore in our experiments is whether the input to the sender is \textit{image-based} or \textit{text-based}.
 In both of our formulations, the receiver is trained by a contrastive image-choice loss.
-However, another parameter we see is whether this contrastive loss itself is over images or texts.
-For instance, the receiver might be trained to choose the correct sentence out of a set of distractors based on the similarity of the sentence embedding.
+Another parameter for future work concerns whether this loss applies to images or texts.
+The receiver could be trained to choose the correct sentence out of a set of distractors via the similarity of the sentence embeddings.

-A third parameter we see is whether the receiver is trained by a \textit{contrastive} loss or a \textit{generative} one (i.e. exactly reproducing a target sequence, as in \textit{seq2seq} training).\footnote{This distinction is known as a ``reference game'' vs ``reconstruction game'' in the EC literature \citep{lazaridou_emergent_2020}} In fact, an EC parameterization with text input, text output, and generative loss has already been formulated elsewhere, though it is not referred to as such. \citet{niu-etal-2019-bi} design a formulation of backtranslation, in which the artificial intermediate text is generated with straight-through Gumbel Softmax, instead of as detached data.
-Future work will explore using this method with pretrained language models, which fits our definition of EC-FT.
+A third parameter is whether the receiver is trained by a \textit{contrastive} loss or a \textit{generative} one (i.e. exactly reproducing a target sequence, as in \textit{seq2seq} training).\footnote{Known as ``reference game'' versus ``reconstruction game'' in the EC literature \citep{lazaridou_emergent_2020}.} In fact, an EC parameterization with text input, text output, and generative loss has already been formulated elsewhere, though it is not referred to as such. \citet{niu-etal-2019-bi} design a formulation of backtranslation, in which the artificial intermediate text is generated with straight-through Gumbel Softmax, instead of generated separately first.
+Future work will explore using this method with pre-trained models, i.e.\ in an EC-FT context.

-In sum, we believe that these parameter choices leave extensive room for exciting future work with EC-FT as a more general framework, both for UNMT and beyond.
+These and other parameter choices leave extensive room for exciting future work with EC-FT as a general framework, both for UNMT and beyond.